Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Quantum Embedding Theories

-In the last two decades, quantum embedding theories that combine dynamical mean-field theory (DMFT)~\cite{georges1992,georges1996,georges2004,anisimov1997} for the description of the active space, and many-body perturbation theory (MBPT) for the environment have been successfully employed to describe correlated states of several solids.
-Within this scheme, known as DMFT+GW~\cite{biermann2003,nilsson2018}, the active space is defined by a subset of the electronic bands of a crystal, such as the $3d$ bands in transition metal compounds~\cite{kotliar2006,nilsson2018}.
-These states are mapped onto an effective impurity problem, which by construction reproduces the Green's function of the active space.
-The effective impurity and the full active space are connected through a so called hybridization self-energy $\Delta$, which is found self-consistently such that the impurity Green's function is identical to the local Green's function of the active space.
+Within this approach, the states of a chosen active space (e.g., the $3d$ bands in transition metal compounds~\cite{kotliar2006,nilsson2018}) are mapped onto an effective impurity problem, which by construction reproduces the Green's function of the active space.
+The impurity and the states of the full solid are connected through a so called hybridization self-energy $\Delta$, which is determined self-consistently by requiring the impurity Green's function be identical to the local Green's function of the active space.
 The influence of the environment on the active space is described within MBPT, using a diagrammatic expansion of the self-energy ($\Sigma$) in terms of the screened Coulomb potential $W$.
-Vertex corrections are usually neglected in the evaluation of the self-energy, and hence $\Sigma= \mathrm{i}GW$~\cite{reining2018,onida2002,hedin1999,aryasetiawan1998,golze2019}, where $G$ is the Green's function~\cite{choi2016,choi2019,nilsson2017,petocchi2020,tomczak2012,tomczak2017}.
-Within DMFT+GW, the self-energy of the active space is given by the sum of the DMFT and GW self-energies plus a double-counting term.
-The latter is meant to remove the contribution of diagrams that are contained in both the $GW$ and DMFT self-energies.
-Additionally, the interaction within the active space is screened by that of the environment, and evaluated, e.g., by using the constrained random-phase approximation (cRPA)~\cite{aryasetiawan2004,aryasetiawan2009,miyake2008}.
+Vertex corrections are usually neglected and hence $\Sigma= \mathrm{i}GW$~\cite{reining2018,onida2002,hedin1999,aryasetiawan1998,golze2019}, where $G$ is the Green's function~\cite{choi2016,choi2019,nilsson2017,petocchi2020,tomczak2012,tomczak2017}.
+Within DMFT+$GW$, the self-energy of the active space is given by the sum of the DMFT and $GW$ self-energies plus a double counting term.
+The latter is necessary to remove the contribution of diagrams that are contained in both the $GW$ and DMFT self-energies.
+Additionally, the interaction within the active space is screened by the polarizability of the environment, and evaluated, e.g., by using the constrained random-phase approximation (cRPA) method~\cite{aryasetiawan2004,aryasetiawan2009,miyake2008}.